Assessment Framework

 2. Learning & Incentive Risk

-• Could it optimize metrics while undermining business logic?
+- Could it optimize for proxies while undermining business logic?

 3. Evaluation & Evidence Risk